modularizer/pyprez/README.md

 <img src="./sample_imgs/stack-converter.png" class="nonrendered"/>

-**If** the viewer clicks `Run Code Snippet`, they will be able to edit and test a live python question/answer without leaving the page.
+**If** the viewer clicks `Run Code Snippet`, they will be able to edit and test a live python question or answer without leaving the page.

 **It will render something like this**
 <img src="./sample_imgs/stack-overflow-sample.png"/>